-- Is this the kind of bad thing I should have anticipated, and so have already built into how I feel about the world?
+- Is this the kind of bad thing I should have anticipated, such that it should have already been built into how I feel about the world?

 - Could something even worse have happened that didn’t?
 Are there other people who’ve ended up even worse off than me, which make me look, if anything, lucky?

 - What unexpected good things have happened to me lately, that have offset my bad luck in this case?